 Learning to be consistent, as with most parenting principles, is a difficult lesson.
 But once you learn how to be consistent, you’ll be amazed at the difference in your kids.

-I’ll be the first to admit that I lose my temper more than I care to admit.
-One thing that’s been helping me keep my temper in check is the anger management section of The Parenting Manual 101.
+I’ll be the first to admit that I lose my temper more than I’d like to admit.
+The best thing that’s been helping me keep my temper in check is the anger management section of The Parenting Manual 101.
 It’s perfect for both parents and kids. 😉

 Organization isn’t just about keeping the toys and clutter minimized.
-Staying organized can also mean time management, something many moms (including me) struggle with.
+Staying organized can also mean time management, something many moms struggle with.

 If you struggle with organization, especially when it comes to handling your kids’ school papers, projects, activities, and everything else, start by writing everything down.
-In addition to writing everything in my planner, I also bought this magnetic chalkboard planner for the fridge.
-I write my weekly menu, kids’ activities, and my husband’s travel schedule on it each week.
+I keep track of my meal plan, kids’ activities, cleaning schedule, and more in the Organized Motherhood Home Binder each week.

-You love your kids, but in the daily hustle, remembering to show your love in little ways can be difficult.
+You love your kids, but in the daily hustle, remembering to show unconditional love in little ways can be difficult.